luizbezerra-pinheiro/Project_ML2/README.md

 **Authors:** Luiz PINHEIRO and Matheus MARCONDES

+Project of MAP569 - Machine Learning II of Ecole Polytechnique.
+Grade : 17 out of 20 (A)

 ## Problem

 Create a model that predicts whether we can issue credit to a client or not.